couchbaselabs/couchbase-efcore-provider/README.md

 # EF Core Couchbase DB Provider

+> [!CAUTION]
+> This branch is currently not building and will likely not be for some time.
+Use the main branch which targets EF Core 8 instead.

 This database provider allows Entity Framework Core to be used with Couchbase Database.
 The provider is maintained as part of the [Couchbase EFCore Project](https://github.com/couchbaselabs/couchbase-efcore-provider).

 It is strongly recommended to familiarize yourself with the [Couchbase Database documentation](https://docs.couchbase.com/home/index.html) before reading this section.
 The EF Core Couchbase Db Provider, works